May 2nd, 2007

 The efforts by the AACS licensing authority to censor the leaked HD-DVD processing key has given it more attention, publicity and airtime than the hackers that uncovered it could have ever managed to achieve.

 When what youre trying to censor is appearing on T-shirts, it's time to call it a day.

 This entry was posted on Wednesday, May 2nd, 2007 at 20:23 and is filed under In the News, PC Doctor's Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.